Treated as celebrities, viewed with suspicion, DTC's women drivers have seen it all | Business

 - India

-It has been almost a month since women bus drivers are driving on Delhi's roads and they say that from being treated as celebrities to being observed with a hint of doubt, they have seen it all.
+It has been almost a month since they hit the roads and Delhi's 11 women bus drivers say they have seen it all -- right from being viewed with suspicion to being treated as celebrities.

-Komal (23), one of the 11 women bus drivers who were handed appointment letters last month, said she is treated like a celebrity.
+Komal (23), one of the 11 women bus drivers of the Delhi Transport Corporation (DTC) who were handed appointment letters last month, said she is treated like a celebrity.

 ''While we were being trained, we did not have to stop at the bus stops or navigate through difficult roads carrying passengers.
 It is a different experience altogether,'' she told PTI.